 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 7.36kg | Suitable for: Birth to 9kg | Batteries required: 4 x 1.5v D

-The Joie Sansa 2-in-1 Swing and Rocker comes with a toy bar with two plush toys.
-It also has a vibrate setting and it plays classical lullabies and five nature sounds.
-The seat itself has three different recline positions which are easy to adjust depending on how sleepy or active your baby is feeling.
+The Joie Sansa 2-in-1 Rocker comes with a toy bar with two plush toys attached.
+It also has a vibrating setting and plays classical lullabies and nature sounds.
+The seat has three different recline positions.
+These are easy to adjust according to how active or sleepy your baby is feeling.

-Despite being packed with so many features, the seat is compactly designed so it doesn’t take up lots of space.
-But our favourite feature is the removable inner seat, which turns 90 degrees on the frame and can be lifted off and used as a portable rocking seat.
-You can also halt the rocking motion with the 'rock stop' foot.
+Despite being packed with lots of functionality, this baby bouncer is compactly designed so it won't take up loads of space.
+But our favourite feature is the removable inner seat, which turns 90 degrees on the frame.
+This means you can lift it off and use it as a portable rocking seat.
+You can also halt the rocking motion using the 'rock stop' foot.

 You'll need an A/C power adapter or 4D batteries for the main rocking function and sounds, and a 1D battery for the vibration setting.

-Compared to other baby bouncer chairs, this is pretty bulky.
-But that's more in terms of its height than the floor space it takes up, so it's still a good option if you're short on floor space.
+Compared to other baby bouncer chairs, this is a fairly bulky item.
+However, that's more in terms of its height than the floor space it occupies, so it's still a good buy if you're short on floor space.
 It doesn't store very easily though, and you can't really take it away with you very easily for travel use.

 Comfort and features

-The huge advantage the Joie Sansa 2-in-1 Swing and Rocker has over other bouncers is that it rocks itself.
-Our tester, Louisa, thinks that feature alone makes this baby seat worth buying.
-It’s a feature that makes for a less high-maintenance bouncer chair – you don't have to keep frantically dashing over to keep it moving with a tap of your foot.
-Babies who enjoy the rocking and swinging motion are likely to enjoy sitting in this chair without getting bored or restless as quickly as they might in seats that don't keep moving.
+The huge advantage the Joie Sansa 2-in-1 Rocker has over other bouncers is that it rocks itself.
+That feature alone makes this baby seat worth buying, according to our tester, Louise.
+It makes this a less high-maintenance bouncer chair than others as you don't have to keep frantically dashing over to it to keep it moving.
+That means babies who enjoy the rocking and swinging motion are likely to enjoy sitting in this chair without getting bored or restless as quickly as they might in seats that don't keep moving.

-That said, if you're a fan of minimalism and like simplistic items when it comes to baby gear, then the Joie Sansa 2-in-1 Swing and Rocker might not float your boat.
-“We nicknamed it 'the space ship' because it has lots of buttons and looks a bit like it might take off any moment,” says Louisa.
-“The music it plays is nicer than many other bouncers – I don't think the baby cares too much about it but it's nice for the parents to listen to a classical tune rather than a cheesy lullaby.”
+However, if you're a fan of minimalism and like simplistic design, then the Joie Sansa 2-in-1 Rocker might not appeal to you.
+'We nicknamed it 'the space ship' because it has lots of buttons and looks a bit like it might take off any moment,' adds Louisa.
+'The music it plays is nicer than many other bouncers.
+I don't think the baby cares too much about it but it's nice for the parents to listen to a classical tune rather than a cheesy lullaby.'

-Our tester's only criticism is that this baby seat was a little fiddly to assemble.
+Our tester's only criticism is that this baby seat is a little fiddly to assemble.
 Keep that in mind if you're not a fan of DIY.
-“Unfortunately, assembling this drove me slightly nuts,” she says.
-“As a very sleep-deprived parent, I'm not a fan of anything too complicated and I had to look up additional instructions online to figure out what to do.”
-Still, we reckon that's a fair price to pay for such a brilliant bit of baby kit.
+'Unfortunately, assembling this drove me slightly nuts,' explains Louisa.
+'As a very sleep-deprived parent, I'm not a fan of anything too complicated and I had to look up additional instructions online to figure out how to put it together.'
+Still, that's a fair price to pay for such a versatile bit of baby kit.

-And if you're not keen on faffing around with batteries or having to keep a spare stash for when they run out, you can also use this by plugging it into the wall.
+And if you're not keen on faffing around with batteries or having to keep a spare stash for when they run out, you can also plug this into the wall.
 Just be careful not to trip over the cable.

 Value for money

-The Joie Sansa 2-in-1 Swing and Rocker is not a cheap baby chair.
-You'll be parting with quite a wad of cash if you choose to go for this one.
-Some parents prefer to put their budget towards other bigger items and keep things simple when it comes to baby bouncer chairs.
-If, on the other hand, you're looking to invest in a baby seat that will provide hours of entertainment for your little one, then we think this is just the ticket.
+The Joie Sansa 2-in-1 Rocker is not a cheap baby chair.
+You'll be parting with quite a wad of cash if you go for this one.
+Some parents prefer to put their budget towards bigger items and keep things simple when it comes to basics like baby bouncer chairs.
+If, on the other hand, you're looking to invest in a baby seat that will provide hours of entertainment for your little one, this is ideal.

-Overall, we think the Joie Sansa 2-in-1 Swing and Rocker is good value for money when you factor in the self-rocking functionality.
-Think of the hours you'll save!
-The fact that it has a secondary portable rocker that you can easily take with you from room to room throughout the day is a serious bonus.
+Overall, we think the Joie Sansa 2-in-1 Rocker is good value for money - especially when you factor in the self-rocking functionality.
+Think of the hours you'll save yourself!
+The fact that it has a secondary portable rocker that you can easily take with you from room to room throughout the day is also a real bonus.